dgs700/backbone.configurator/README.md

 If your Backbone classes need the flexibility to handle more than one presentation context, your should be using something to abstract and manage the context dependancies.
-Afterall, embedded string dependancies in your Backbone.js code such as templateId:"theIDinMyHTML" or className:"cssClassString" is tantamount to embedding inline event handlers in you html: <a onclick="alert('clicked');return false">
+Afterall, embedded string dependancies in your Backbone.js code such as templateId:"theIDinMyHTML" or className:"cssClassString" is tantamount to embedding inline event handlers in your html: <a onclick="alert('clicked');return false">

 ## Benefits